ashraafa/hangman-python/README.md

     * If the player enters a letter that was already guessed, the following is executed:
       * The player is presented with an error message in red text.
-      * The attempts value or hangman picture is not altered as the player is not penalized.
+      * The attempts value and hangman picture is not updated as the player is not penalized.

       ![Play Hangman Already Guessed Letter](assets/images/hangman_already_guessed_letter.png)